brepowell/Interview_Project_Stories_Template/README.md

 # Interview_Project_Stories_Template
 Fill this out during / after every project you complete to keep fresh stories in your head for behavioral interviews.
 Keep the "Prompt" column, but replace the "Details" column with your own stories.

+When you have an upcoming interview, be sure to review all of your projects so you can answer interview questions off the top of your head.

 # Year and Position

 | Prompt | Details |